codingmiracle/codingmiracle/README.md

 ### Check out my Website ###
 [-> This way! <-](https://codingmiracle.github.io)

+# Things you can do right now #
+- clone the projects, you like
+- raise some Issues if you think something could be better
+- leave a follow
+- Programm something nice

 ## If Github would be a Game this would be my Stats: ##

 [![David's GitHub stats](https://github-readme-stats.vercel.app/api?username=codingmiracle&show_icons=true&theme=cobalt)]